MicrosoftDocs/ai-builder/ai-builder-docs/share-your-prompt.md

 ## Use the Share action

-The Share action is available on both the **My prompts** page in Copilot Studio and in Power Automate.
-It’s also available for the system administrator in the environment, or for any security role that has share permissions.
-For instance, sharing a prompt is performed by selecting **Share** for the respective prompt.
-You can add people as **Users** to your model so they can use your model in apps and flows.
+The Share action is available for every prompt owner on the **My prompts** page in Power Automate, Power Apps, and Microsoft Copilot Studio.
+It’s also available for the system administrator of the environment, or for any security role that has the share permissions.
+Sharing a prompt is performed by selecting **Share** for the respective prompt.
+You can add people as **Users** of your prompt so they can use your prompts in flows, apps, and chatbots.

 ## Understand the Share panel

 When you select the **Share** action, a **Share** panel appears.
-This is where you select Microsoft Dataverse users and teams in your organization and share your prompt with them.
+This is where you select users or teams in your organization with whom you will share your prompt.

 ### Prompt list views

-The prompts you create and the prompts that are shared with you appear in three different views in Power Automate, Power Apps, and Copilot Studio.
+The prompts visible to you appear in three different views on the Prompts page.

-- My prompts
+- My prompts: the prompts you created
-- Shared with me
+- Shared with me: the prompts that are shared with you
-- All prompts
+- All prompts: all the prompts that you created or that are shared with you

 ## FAQ